entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "Character 11 is linked to Character 9."
+> - This character is contingent on the presence of the dorsal lamina of premaxilla, Character 9 herein.
 >> - The coding of *Qujingodus* is ?. **to xm: for thase taxa without dorsal lamina, the coding should be - 'logical impossibility'.$$**

 ### 12. Premaxilla ventral margin, shape of: arched (0), not arched (1).